MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

   * Name for the code snippet.
 It doesn’t have any impact on the output HTML, but you can use it to improve the readability of your Markdown source.

 * `<pathToFile>` (*mandatory*)
   * Relative path in the file system that indicates the code snippet file to reference.
+This can be complicated by the different repos that make up the .NET doc set.
+The .NET samples are in the dotnet/samples repo.
+All snippet paths would start with `~/samples`, the rest of the path being the path to the source from the root of that repo.

 * `<queryoption>` (*optional*)
   * Used to specify how the code should be retrieved from the file: